CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/1 Introduction - exam questions.md

 - A sprint is a time-boxed period (typically 2 to 4 weeks) during which a potentially shippable product increment is developed.
 Features are selected from the product backlog, and the sprint is the phase in the SCRUM process where actual programming occurs.

----

 ### How does Software Engineering differ from programming?

 - Software Engineering involves a systematic, disciplined, and quantifiable approach to developing, operating, and maintaining software.
 Programming is just a subset, focusing on writing code.

 ### What is the difference between analysis and design?

-- Analysis involves understanding and specifying "what" a system should do.
-Design focuses on "how" the system will achieve the requirements.
+- **Analysis:** Focuses on understanding and specifying what the system should do (the requirements) ("What").
+- **Design:** Focuses on how the system will achieve those requirements, detailing the architecture and components ("How").

 ### How do you decide to stop in the spiral model?

-- You stop when all major risks have been resolved, and the project goals are met satisfactorily.
+- You stop spiraling when you've met the project's goals, minimized remaining risks, and it is no longer cost-effective to iterate further.

 ### How do you identify risk?
 How do you asses a risk?
 Which risks require action?